fonttools/fontbakery/INSTALL.md

 * PostgreSQL, a high performance database for production systems

-By default project will start in development mode, but it is possible to run in production making changes in `local.cfg`.
-More instructions will follow.
+By default project will start in development mode, but it is possible to run in production mode by changing `local.cfg`.
+TODO: Explains how